BOCHK Science and Technology Innovation Prize FAQs

 E-2 Can I nominate an organisation, an institution or a company or does it have to be an individual?

 A Prize may be awarded to a group of scientists or an individual scientist.
 The number of recipients shall be no more than five for a group.
 Science is collaborative in nature, and breakthrough discoveries are frequently the result of a team’s collective efforts.
-As such, we have decided to honor all key contributors.
+As such, we have decided to honour all key contributors.
 We are more interested in the team of scientists who are directly engaged and contribute to the project, rather than the institution itself.

 E-3 For some scientific innovations, occasionally there is more than one organisation, even involved in multiple institutions and companies.
 Can the nominator make an overall nomination for these people, who come from different organisations, institutions and companies?